List of Doctor Who universe creatures and aliens: Mechonoid

 Mechonoids, also referred to as Mechanoids, are large, multifaceted, spherical robots created by humans.
-They first appear in the second season serial, The Chase (1965), being sent to prepare the planet Mechanus for colonisation.
+They first appear in the 1965 serial The Chase, which depicts them having been sent to prepare the planet Mechanus for colonisation.
 While working on the colonisation task, they imprison stranded astronaut Steven Taylor.
-A group of Daleks, pursuing the Doctor and his companions, engaged the Mechanoids in battle, allowing both them and Steven to escape.
+A group of Daleks, pursuing the Doctor and his companions, engaged the Mechonoids in battle, allowing both them and Steven to escape.

 During production the Mechonoids were originally called Mechons, but this was changed so that they would not be confused with a villain named the Mekon from the Dan Dare comics.
 However, there is a reference to "Mechons" in the finished serial, because the name was changed after the pre-recorded Dalek dialogue was taped.
 Due to a hope they would be able to match the Daleks in terms of popularity, considerable effort and budget was put into the Mechonoid props, and they were marketed extensively.
 Despite this, they were not as successful as the Daleks.
 The Mechonoid props were over five feet long, and as a result were considered too cumbersome and hard to move, resulting in the Mechonoids not returning in the television series.

 The Mechonoids appeared in comics published by TV Century 21 from 1965 to 1966, often facing against the Daleks.
-They also appear in the 1960s comic The World That Waits, where they fight the Daleks.
-The Mechonoids appear in the audio drama The Juggernauts, where several broken Mechonoids are repaired and made into the titular "Juggernauts" by the Daleks' creator, Davros.
-They also appear in the audio dramas House of Kingdom and Queen of the Mechonoids.
+They also appear in another 1960s comic, The World That Waits, where they fight the Daleks.
+The Mechonoids appear in the 2005 audio drama The Juggernauts, where several broken Mechonoids are repaired and made into the titular "Juggernauts" as weapons by the Daleks' creator, Davros.
+They also appear in the 2021 audio dramas House of Kingdom and Queen of the Mechonoids.
 The Mechonoids also appear in Daleks!, a 2020 web series published as part of the Time Lord Victorious multimedia crossover story.
 In the story, the Daleks, on the run from a powerful threat, are forced to ally with the Mechonoids in order to stand a chance against it.